Low Back Pain

 Yet we think it's perfectly acceptable to sit all day, as it's not working our bodies...right?

 Wrong!
 Sitting down (especially slouching) forces muscles which are supposed to help us move around to sit at a pre-determined length indefinitely.
 It's a low intensity version of holding your arm out at 90˚ when you start work and not moving it at all...until lunchtime.

 What we should be doing is varied and interesting movements for short spaces of time, mechanically speaking that's how we evolved to be.

 Standing still all day can be just as bad

 Like sitting down, standing still all day can also be a problem, especially if you have issues with your feet.
 Again, the solution here is to try and mix it up and move around.

 There are a number of alternative therapies recommended by the National Institute for Clinical Excellence (NICE); the body that offers best practice guidelines to the NHS.
 These include;

 - Exercise and postural therapies (for example, general exercise to manage low back pain; specific exercises for the lower back; yoga, group-based and individualised exercise programmes and Alexander technique)

 - Orthotics and appliances

-Self management is an important part of recovering from sciatic pain, as well as preventing it from re-occurring.
+Self management is an important part of recovering from low back pain, as well as preventing it from re-occurring.
 However, it is important to know the stretches and/or exercises that will be beneficial to you as an individual, as some may not be.
 You should always ask your doctor/therapist for exercise advice before attempting any self management.